Fokker 100

 The Fokker 100 is a regional jet that was produced by Fokker in the Netherlands.

 The Fokker 100 was based on the Fokker F28 with a fuselage stretched by 18.8 ft to seat up to 109 passengers, up from 85.

 It is powered by two newer Rolls-Royce Tay turbofans, and it has an updated glass cockpit and a wider wing and tail for increased maximum weights.
 The Fokker 70 is a shortened variant that can seat up to 85 passengers and was developed for shorter routes, which first flew in April of 1993.

-The program was announced in 1983 and it made its maiden flight on 30 November 1986.
+The program was announced in 1983, and it made its maiden flight on 30 November 1986.

 The variant was approved on 20 November 1987, and first deliveries to Swissair started in February 1988.

-American Airlines ordered 75, TAM Transportes Aéreos Regionais asked for 50, and USAir got 40.

-Fokker had financial troubles and went bankrupt in March 1996, and production ended in 1997 after 283 deliveries.

-Amsterdam-based Rekkof group wants to restart its production and update it with new engines, but has not reached its goal.
+American Airlines ordered 75, TAM Transportes Aéreos Regionais ordered 50, and USAir got 40.
+However, Fokker had financial troubles and went bankrupt in March 1996, ending production in 1997 after 283 deliveries.
+Amsterdam-based Rekkof group wants to restart its production and update it with new engines but has not reached its goal.

 Since the 2000s, airlines have been retiring the aircraft, but large numbers remain in operation in Australia, with smaller numbers in Iran and various other countries.

-In July 2019, 101 aircraft remained in service with 19 airlines around the world.
+As of May 11th, 2024, there are 66 aircraft in service around the world.